jonathanlermitage/tikione-steam-cleaner/README.md

 To bundle a JVM, copy it into a "jre" folder in the "dist2" folder and launch the NSIS script: it will package TikiOne steam Cleaner with the provided JVM into an EXE installer based on NSIS-Unicode (Nullsoft Scriptable Install System, Unicode version: I use version 2.46-5 from <http://code.google.com/p/unsis/downloads/list>).

+Public distributions are currently hosted by Sourceforge.net.
+See <http://sourceforge.net/projects/tikione/> for details and downloads.
+The documentation website is <http://steamcleaner.tikione.fr> (available in English, French and Russian), it also hosts the auto-update files used by TikiOne Steam Cleaner application.

 ## Author
 * Jonathan Lermitage (<jonathan.lermitage@entreprise38.org>)